danielodeyemi/alx-low_level_programming/0x09-static_libraries/README.md

-Practice files to learn the concept of static libraries in C programming language.
+# 0x08.
+C - Static libraries

+This repository contains more projects introducing the use, purpose of static libraries.